WojciechMula/man-intrinsics/README.rst

 Limiting ISA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Intrinsics Guide* lists all SIMD (and not only SIMD) instructions.
-However, MMX
+**Intrinsics Guide** lists all SIMD (and not only SIMD) instructions.
+However,
-is not used anymore; likewise, KNC wasn't a very widespread technology.
+MMX is not used anymore; likewise, KNC wasn't a very widespread technology.

 It's possible to select which instructions include or exclude.
 The option
 ``--isa`` selects ISA to generate, the option ``--omit-isa`` excludes ISA.
-Both can be passed as many times as its needed and both accept a string,
+Both can be passed as many times as it's needed and both accept a string,
 ISA symbol, as argument

 To obtain the list of meaningful ISA symbols use ``--dump-isa``.